derickayala25/ticket-lifecycle/README.md

 </p>

 <b>Ticket queue after closing out the request</b></br>
-After posting the reply to Karen, osTicket will take you to the Open Tickets queue.
+After posting the reply to Karen, osTicket will take John to the Open Tickets queue.
 Karen's request has been archived.

 <p>
 <img src="https://github.com/user-attachments/assets/93901f4b-019a-4ff0-8fb8-e936dfc73a95" height="80%" width="80%" alt="Admin Open Tickets"/>
 </p>

-Now, even though John closed the ticket, since the ticket was not transfered from the Support department to SysAdmins, he will not see it in his Closed tickets queue.
+Now, even though John closed the ticket, since the ticket was not transfered from the Support department to SysAdmins, he will not see it in his Closed tickets queue (update, he actually CAN see it).

 <p>
 <img src="https://github.com/user-attachments/assets/f57192be-1e08-425e-bcd1-9d5bba203ebf" height="80%" width="80%" alt="Admin Open Tickets"/>